cneal05/Frisbee_Measure_Project/README.md

 * **Problem:** The **GPS**  loses it's fix after sometime randomly and needs to get a fix again.

    * **Solution:** Although there isn't a **100% effective** solution, or any other **long term** solution that would prevent the problem, it is best to try and get a fix agian so that the GPS continues to work.

+* **Problem:** The hinge that is being used in **ONSHAPE** doesn't exist in the lab.

+   * **Solution:** Will be making a hinge in **ONSHAPE** that will be **3D Printed**.

+* **Problem:** The hinge being on the inside of the box isn't possible as the top and the box will conlide with each other so the top would have to be trimmed.
+That also isn't possible as the top piece will be basically floating and relying on the hinge and will have a big gap between the top and the wall of the enclosure which differs from what the goal is.

+   * **Solution:** The hinge is moved on the outside so that the problem of overlapping is gone and the top can open without having any trimming needed.